ironhack-datalabs/data-ber-06-20/Labs/module-1_labs/03_mysql/03_lab-sql-select/lab-1-sql-select.md

 ## Introduction

 Run your first SQL commands!
-In this lab, we will practice selecting and projecting data.
+In this lab, we will practice selecting and projecting data using the bank database (with instructions on how to access it in the "initdb" folder).
 You can finish all questions with only those clauses:
 - `SELECT`
 - `SELECT DISTINCT`
 - `FROM`